B) Code of Conduct

 B4) Interaction with under 18s

 - Staff should avoid situations where they are left alone in an enclosed space with an under18.
-If a confidential meeting is necessary, it should be undertaken with a door open close to other staff or adults and if appropriate tell a colleague that a 1:1 meeting with an under 18 is taking place.
+If a confidential meeting is necessary, it should be undertaken with a door open close to other staff and if appropriate tell a colleague that a 1:1 meeting with an under 18 is taking place.

 - Staff should take extra care with the language that they use around under 18s, making sure that it is always appropriate to their role.

-- In all instances staff should avoid favoritism and be as positive and even-handed with under 18s as possible, using praise where appropriate and ensuring that all of the students are treated equally and fairly.
+- In all instances staff should avoid favouritism and be as positive and even-handed with under 18s as possible, using praise where appropriate and ensuring that all of the students are treated equally and fairly.

 - On excursions and activities organised by the school, due regard should be given to the risk assessment document and in particular to any special measures adopted for under 18s on that trip.
 In general, it should always be ensured that under 18s are with at least 2 other people at all times, and, if necessary, with the member of staff leading the trip.

 If students under 18 are taking part in an activity, then members of staff are not allowed to drink any alcohol at all.
 If no students under 18 are present at an ELC activity, staff are allowed to consume alcohol but only in moderation.
 Staff are not to meet students off site outside of school time.
 If they do meet them by chance, they should leave that venue.

 While normal social friendliness is certainly encouraged, staff are expected to be professional and maintain clear boundaries while at work or taking part in the social programme.
 Intimate relationships are always inappropriate and if you perceive that one is developing you must discuss this with the DSL (Director).